mriosrivas/Sparkify-DataScience/README.md

 To accomplish this, the project will involve cleaning and processing the data, selecting relevant features, and training and evaluating several machine learning models to identify the best one.
 The end result will be a model that can be used to predict churn and help businesses retain their customers.

 In addition to the churn prediction model, the project will also create a dashboard with aggregated data to enhance the user experience.
 By presenting information in a visually appealing and easy-to-use format, the dashboard will enable users to quickly and easily access the insights they need to make data-driven decisions and take action to reduce churn.

+### Metrics with justification

+The project involved the development of three machine learning algorithms: logistic regression, random forest, and naive Bayes classifier.
+The development process of the models included the use of auxiliary methods in Spark for logistic regression and random forest, enabling easy metric results retrieval, such as the ROC curve.
+However, for the naive Bayes classifier, a separate class named `CurveMetrics.py` was developed to obtain and plot the ROC values.
+The AUC metric was selected to evaluate the performance of the models as it is a strong metric for binary classifiers, unlike accuracy or precision.

+During the coding process, it was observed that the naive Bayes classifier underfitted on the training data, which was expected due to the model's simplicity.
+In contrast, while performing hyperparameter tuning for the random forest classifier, some models obtained through the process overfitted on the training data due to the use of a high number of trees and depth.

+Overall, the project involved the development of three models, each with its specific implementation challenges and considerations.
+The use of appropriate evaluation metrics and hyperparameter tuning allowed for the selection of the best model for the problem at hand.

 ### EDA